tomhmoses/fun2/files/LectureNotes/files/lab1.lagda.md

  1. **Optional** suggestion to make your life easier when **working with your own machine**.
 We can't offer support for this, but feel free to ask on [Teams](https://teams.microsoft.com/l/team/19%3aR61tJG-pMjV401vTB2LyPJrPPpwhLzKQb2XbdwC9R5s1%40thread.tacv2/conversations?groupId=61980408-0833-4885-91fa-2ecde6c7c03f&tenantId=b024cacf-dede-4241-a15c-3c97d553e9f3).

-    * If you work with your own machine, you will still need to use the lab machine from time to time, and in particular during the tests.
+    * If you work with your own machine, you will still need to use the lab machines from time to time, and in particular during the tests.

     * it is difficult to keep two different machines synchronized.